Krissttina/Cubicle/README.md

 - manager getALl enhanced with search logic
 - controler sents search parameters too
 - index.hbs value set

     Part #2
 1. Install database
-2. Make a way to create cubes in the db
+2. Create cubes in the db
 - create mongoose model
     - when model is created it should be in a single person
 - Cube model creates
 - manager and controller changes
+3. Display saved data from db
+- getAll and getOne methods in manager conf